 We first tried their free version before we decided to pay for a professional license.
 Disk Drill has since been our go-to data recovery tool.
 Its user interface works exactly as promised.

-Disk Drill also has excellent customer support that made it easier for us to work through some unexpected bugs.
-In our opinion, if you are not tech-savvy but looking for an EaseUS alternative, Disk Drill and Stellar are your best bets.
+Despite not providing a customer support phone number, Disk Drill has excellent chat and email customer support that made it easier for us to work through some unexpected bugs.
+In our opinion, if you are not tech-savvy but looking for an EaseUS alternative, Disk Drill is your best bet.

 Pros: